funkaoshi/s.vs.tpk/awards/index.md

   * Mike Mearls & Wizards of the Coast, [*5th Edition Dungeon Master's Guide*][dmg]
   * Thor Olavsrud & Luke Crane, [*Torchbearer*][tb]

----

-<small>The logo for the awards is from a drawing of the Knave of Hearts by Zak Smith taken from *A Red and Pleasant Land*, which Jez Gordon mucked around with to make a big banner for the awards because he's a nice helpful person.</small>